 State-of-the-art laser technology has opened new research fields in physics: the Floquet science and engineering [1-3].
 The main focus of these fields is the nonequilibrium states driven periodically by external fields, e.g., intense laser fields.
-Physical properties of the nonequilibrium states are mainly understood by the so-called effective Hamiltonian, which reflects the periodic driving, according to the Floquet theorem [4] and the ensuing theoretical developments [5-8].
+Physical properties of the nonequilibrium states are mainly understood by the so-called effective Hamiltonian, which reflects the periodic driving, according to the Floquet theorem [4, 5] and the ensuing theoretical developments [6-8].
 Conversely, designing a suitable driving protocol, one can engineer the effective Hamiltonian, which enables us to have desirable properties and functionalities of physical systems.
-Indeed, various exotic states and useful manipulation of matter have been theoretically proposed and some of them have been experimentally realized: Floquet topological states [9] in solids [10], ultracold atomic gases [11], and in photonic wave guides [12], Floquet time crystals [13] in nitrogenvacancy centers [14] and trapped ions [15], and control of quantum magnets [16] and their interactions [17].
+Indeed, various exotic states and useful manipulation of matter have been theoretically proposed and some of them have been experimentally realized: Floquet topological states [9, 10] in solids [11], ultracold atomic gases [12], and in photonic wave guides [13], Floquet time crystals [14] in nitrogenvacancy centers [15] and trapped ions [16], and control of quantum magnets [17] and their interactions [18].

 However, these Floquet-theoretical predictions based on the effective Hamiltonian are quantitatively only in ultraclean materials or well-designed artificial systems, where dissipation is negligible.
-For the Floquet science and engineering in real generic materials, it is indispensable to understand the nonequilibrium steady state (NESS), which emerges in a balance of the energy injection by the periodic driving and the energy dissipation [18-21].
-For individual systems, by considering specific sources of dissipation i.e. system-bath couplings, one can calculate physical quantities in the NESS and predict interesting phenomena such as Floquet topological insulators [22, 23], periodic thermodynamics [24], dynamical localization [25], and generalized Bose-Einstein condensation [26].
-In this research direction, the Floquet-Green-function approach has developed and enables us to calculate various physical effects dependent on the type of the system-bath coupling [27, 28].
-Another research direction, which we address here, is to seek for a universal characterization for the NESS.
-We could imagine that there exists a simple and general expression for the NESS when the dissipation is weak and featureless.
-An attempt is to conjecture that the NESS is generally described by the Floquet-Gibbs state (FGS), i.e., the Gibbs state with the effective Hamiltonian, but the conditions for the FGS being realized have shown quite restrictive [29-31].
+For the Floquet science and engineering in real generic materials, it is indispensable to understand the nonequilibrium steady state (NESS), which emerges in a balance of the energy injection by the periodic driving and the energy dissipation [19-23].
+Although there are several studies on driven dissipative systems (Floquet topological insulators [24, 25], quantum dots [26], the Rabi model [27], and Bose gases [28, 29]), the general formula describing the NESS has not been obtained.
+The most significant obstacle to address this issue is that the NESS is hardly obtained even in simple models.
+Thus the known examples are restricted to special models mappable to static ones in rotational wave frames [30, 31].
+Another attempt is to conjecture that the NESS is generally described by the Floquet-Gibbs state (FGS), i.e., the Gibbs state with the effective Hamiltonian, but the conditions for the FGS being realized have shown quite restrictive [32-34].
 Hence, despite its importance, the general formula for the NESS has been still an elusive problem.

 In this paper, in exchange for restricting ourselves to the high-frequency drivings, we deal with generic systems and driving protocols, obtaining simple and general formulas for the NESS [Eqs.
 (7)-(10) below].
-We obtain these formulas by applying the high-frequency expansion technique, which has been recently developed [5, 6, 32- 34], to the Lindblad equation with periodic Hamiltonians.
-As exemplified in an effective model for the NV center in diamonds [35], our formulas correctly describe both the time average and fluctuation of the NESS at the leading order of ω^{-1} (ω denotes the driving frequency).
+We obtain these formulas by applying the high-frequency expansion technique, which has been recently developed [6, 7, 35- 37, to the Lindblad equation with the detailed balance condition.
+As exemplified in an effective model for the NV center in diamonds, our formulas correctly describe both the time average and fluctuation of the NESS at the leading order of $\omega^{-1}$ ( $\omega$ denotes the driving frequency).
 These formulas also capture nontrivial behaviors of physical quantities due to the dynamical-symmetry breaking that cannot be described by the effective Hamiltonian or the FGS, and will thereby play critical roles in the Floquet science and engineering in dissipative quantum systems.